 Type text into any of the column header search fields and the summary screen will update automatically to match the records to your text.

 You can see that the Search box is now outlined in Orange - every column where you enter a filter will be highlighted as such to make it easier to see them.
 You are able to enter multiple filters on as many of the columns as required.
 The system will show records that match ALL the filters.
-To remove filters just delete the text from the filter or use the .
+To remove filters just delete the text from the field.

 Fig 1 - Filter Lock

 Tip: If there is a particular filter that you use frequently then rather than entering the filters all the time then you could create a new Custom view that contains your filters.
 This will allow your filtered data to be accessed quickly and if required be shared with other users.
 See Custom Views for information about how to set up a new custom view